sighupio/gangplank/README.md

 Instructions for deploying with Kubernetes manifests can be found [here](docs/README.md).

+Container images are published to our registry at `registry.sighup.io/fury/gangplank`.

 ## How It Works

 Kubernetes supports OpenID Connect (OIDC) as a user authentication mechanism.
 OIDC is an